Search information pages

 - Study protocol: describes proposed or ongoing research, providing a detailed account of the hypothesis, rationale, and methodology of the study.

-Edited by Hylton Menz and Michael Potter, Journal of Foot and Ankle Research is supported by an expert Editorial Board.
+Edited by Hylton Menz and Mike Potter, Journal of Foot and Ankle Research is supported by an expert Editorial Board.

 Authors will be able to check the progress of their manuscript through the submission system at any time by logging into My Journal of Foot and Ankle Research, a personalized section of the site.